Ethereum logo

 Openness and collaboration

 Everyone working on this project will contribute towards a common end goal.
 Accordingly, a high standard of openness is expected.
-This includes documenting work to facilitate its evaluation and use by others and being open to collaboration.
+This includes documenting work to facilitate its evaluation and use by others, as well as being open to collaborate with others.

 Stages